 M.P.A., Arizona State University

 B.A.S., Arizona State University

-Kuzdas, C., Warner, B., Wiek, A., Yglesias, M., Vignola, R., & Ramírez-Cover, A. (In-press).
+Kuzdas, C., Warner, B., Wiek, A., Yglesias, M., Vignola, R., & Ramírez-Cover, A. (2016).
 Identifying the potential of governance regimes to aggravate or mitigate local water conflicts in regions threatened by climate change.
 Local Environment.